Potato Starch Substitute

 There are lots of products made from potatoes aside from the raw ones that we use.
 One of them is potato starch, a pantry basic for cooking and also for baking.

-But even if potatoes are very common, sometimes, you just can’t find potato starch on the grocery shelves, so here we are again to give you helpful tips and potato starch substitute that will work just fine like potato starch itself.
+But even if potatoes are very common, sometimes, you just can’t find organic potato starch on the grocery shelves, so here we are again to give you helpful tips and potato starch substitute that will work just fine like potato starch itself.

 While we are at this whole “potato talk” we will also discuss a bit about potato starch, its basic characteristics and how it acts when cooked so you will have an idea.